435-590-9498

 H2G2 Eponym:

-Perhaps one of Douglas Adam's most beautful inventions, the POV Gun was designed to zap males with a sudden jolt of empathy.
-It was made by Deep Thought as comissioned by an intergalactic consortium of angry housewives who were tired of ending every argument with their husbands with the phrase "You just don't get it, do you?"
+Perhaps one of Douglas Adam's most beautiful inventions, the POV Gun was designed to zap males with a sudden jolt of empathy.
+It was made by Deep Thought as commissioned by an intergalactic consortium of angry housewives who were tired of ending every argument with their husbands with the phrase "You just don't get it, do you?"

-Analogy: Sadly we don't use this telescope very much.
+Analogy: Sadly, we don't use this telescope very much.
 Hopefully it's not because the Dark Rangers® are mostly men, though that's something we try to over-compensate for.
 Indeed, we make an extra effort to try and make astronomy fun and interesting to women and girls, not because we are creepy, but because we know the history of our science better than most astronomers do.
-We know that many of the extremely great discoveries were made by women, ironically, the extremely under-represented gender in astronomy.
-The women in our lives will tell you, we don't listen when we should, we try to help when we should have just listened, etc. We need to be zapped by the POV gun just as often as the next guy, But one thing we absolutely get is that if we had more female minds in astronomy, we, as a profession and a civilization, would undoubtly better understand the Universe than we do now.
+We know that many of the extremely great discoveries were made by women, ironically the extremely under-represented gender in astronomy.
+The women in our lives will tell you we don't listen when we should, we try to help when we should have just listened, etc. We need to be zapped by the POV gun just as often as the next guy.
+But one thing we absolutely get is that if we had more female minds in astronomy, we, as a profession and as a civilization, would undoubtedly understand the Universe better than we do now.

 Picture